yieldprotocol/docs-v2/README.md

 ## We Are Hiring

-You can check out our open roles here on our [careers](https://yieldprotocol.com/careers) page.
+You can check out our open roles [here](https://yield-protocol.breezy.hr/).

 ## Useful Links